CGJennings/se3docs/docs/um-release-notes.md

   * *Ulthar,* a theme with a flat design motif and a light colour scheme;
   * *Dreamlands,* a dark version of *Ulthar*.
 * Added support for Linux/arm64.
-* LCD text antialiasing is enabled by default on Linux, with a [command line option to change the antialiasing mode](um-install-troubleshooting.md#text-quality-issues).
+* LCD text antialiasing (for the user interface) is enabled by default on Linux, with a [command line option to change the antialiasing mode](um-install-troubleshooting.md#text-quality-issues).
 * The command line option `--xDisableJreCheck` skips the normal Java version checking performed at startup, allowing developers and expert users to try running the app with unsupported Java versions.
 Currently, a Java version from 8 to 11 must be used if this flag is not set.
 * The command line option `--xDisablePluginLoading` prevents plug-ins from being loaded from bundles (except test bundles) for development and troubleshooting purposes.
 * Text editor tabs can **Format** supported file types.